Fulbright Forum: 2016 US Presidential Election – a transformative event?

 With Democratic nominee Hillary Clinton and Republican nominee Donald Trump vying for Presidency, the 2016 US election is shaping up to be a transformative event across a range of key issues.

-Fulbright New Zealand Chair and University of Otago Vice Chancellor Professor Harlene Hayne welcomes members of the public to this Fulbright Forum, where political experts from the US and New Zealand will look at the post-2016 US landscape with a focus on the general election, with discussion about continuities post-election.
+Fulbright New Zealand Chair and University of Otago Vice Chancellor Professor Harlene Hayne welcomed members of the public to this Fulbright Forum on 5 October in Dunedin, where political experts from the US and New Zealand looked at the post-2016 US landscape with a focus on the general election, with discussion about continuities post-election.

-Professor Hayne will act as MC for the following panel:
+Professor Hayne acts as MC for the following panel:

 Professor Harlene Hayne is the Vice-Chancellor at the University of Otago.